 For more information call:443-643-3257 443-643-3257

 Swallowing evaluations are offered for individuals with swallowing difficulties, called dysphagia.
-Individuals with dysphagia may be at risk for aspiration, which occurs when food or drink enters the windpipe, potentially going into the lungs, increasing the risk for developing an infection of the lungs called aspiration pneumonia.
+Individuals with dysphagia may be at risk for aspiration, which occurs when food or drink enters the windpipe, potentially going into the lungs and increasing the risk for developing an infection of the lungs called aspiration pneumonia.
 Swallowing problems may also increase risk for dehydration and malnutrition.

 Modified Barium Swallow